 “The NEPA comment process has stood the test of time, allowing CBF and other advocates to make sure federal agencies weigh environmental threats since the 1970s.
 We cannot let the administration ignore local communities, whose input is essential to protecting national treasures like the Chesapeake Bay, or increase the severity of climate change effects that only add to the challenge of saving the Bay.”

-Climate Change Climate Change Federal Regulations Polluted Runoff Sea-Level Rise Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis New York Pennsylvania Office Virginia Office, Richmond West Virginia
+Climate Change Climate Change Federal Regulations Runoff Pollution Sea-Level Rise Water Quality CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis New York Pennsylvania Office Virginia Office, Richmond West Virginia